PSA Kinetics and the Natural History of Prostate Cancer

 Three principles emerge from this integrated evidence base:

-First: biological constraint is the default state of most localized prostate cancer.
+First: biological constraint is the default state of most localised prostate cancer.
 The burden of clinical evidence falls on demonstrating that constraint has broken down, not on assuming it has.

 Second: PSA trajectory is more informative than PSA level.
 Velocity and doubling time encode the biological tempo of disease; a single measurement encodes only its current state.